Cat vaccinations are extremely important in keeping your pet healthy and should be administered to your cat throughout their life.

 When should my kitten have its first vaccinations?

 Your vet will ask you about your cat’s recent medical history and whether you have noticed any other signs, such as weight loss or vomiting.
 It is important to try and work out if your cat is hungry but not managing to eat for some reason (in these cases they will show interest in food and sometimes attempt to eat, but then give up or sometimes run backwards) or if they have no interest in food.
-It is likely your vet will need to run some tests, for example blood tests to check for disease.
+It is likely your vet will need to run some tests, for example, blood tests to check for disease before giving your cat vaccinations.

 Strictly speaking, a kitten will not be fully protected by the vaccinations until up to 10 days after it’s the second vaccination.
 Therefore, it is very important that you are careful about where you allow your kitten to go until then.
 If your kitten is displaying worrying symptoms such as weakness or vomiting, contact your nearest emergency Vets.
 It is also worth being sure that your kitten is familiar enough with local surroundings before they go off on their adventures.
 However, there is a balance to be reached between being safe and allowing your kitten to socialize.
 The best option is to talk to your vet and get their advice for your specific local environment and circumstances.